Anita May Rosenstein Campus — Los Angeles, California

 Size: 183,700 s.f.

-Team: Dominic Leong, Christopher Leong, Gabriel Burkett, Shanna Yates, Nile Greenberg, Dale Strong, Yu-Hsiang Lin / Competition Team: Dominic Leong, Christopher Leong, Nile Greenberg, Nyssa Sherazee, Gabriel Burkett, Yu-Hsiang Lin
+Team: Dominic Leong, Chris Leong, Gabriel Burkett, Shanna Yates, Nile Greenberg, Dale Strong, Yu-Hsiang Lin / Competition Team: Dominic Leong, Chris Leong, Nile Greenberg, Nyssa Sherazee, Gabriel Burkett, Yu-Hsiang Lin

 Collaborators: Killefer Flammang Architects

 Designed by Leong Leong and Killefer Flammang Architects, the new site, located on McCadden Place and Santa Monica Boulevard, is a new typology for community-based urban development that includes diverse social and affordable housing programs.
 The porous, pedestrian-oriented urban campus features a public plaza and a series of courtyards that unify various social services, cultural and institutional programs, and the Center’s existing neighbor facility, the Village at Ed Gould Plaza.
 The result is a new, integrated platform for living as an intergenerational LGBTQ community.

 Celebrating their 50th anniversary in 2019, the Los Angeles LGBT Center currently serves more LGBTQ people than any other organization in the world, welcoming over 42,000 client visits each month.
 The new campus will enable a dramatic expansion of the Center’s intergenerational services, including 100 beds for homeless youth, a new Senior Community Center and Youth Academy, as well as expanded programming, administrative space, a retail space, cultural events space, and more.